My friends called me “Thunder Thighs” from the age of 12, and after that, I spent most of my life hiding my legs from EVERYONE until I met my husband.

-She’s a professional influencer on social media with close to 1M followers across different social networks.
+She’s a professional influencer on social media with over 1M followers across different social networks.
 She’s fearless and works with some of the largest brands in the world because of that.

 She’s also an artist and paints custom sneakers as a professional.

 As a child, she was very sensitive to sugar and refined carbs, and high strung and moody as a result.
 This was the kid I had to be diligent with.

 I don’t know if that influenced her choices, but as she grew into her own, she has always been conscious of what she puts in her body.
 She works hard to stay active, and has a personal trainer and a routine and is vigilant.